-Heuristics is synonymous with rules or methods.
+Heuristics is synonymous to rules or methods.
 Heuristic means ‘to discover’.
-It helps to think through problems to reach a solution by the process of elimination, trial and error, and other such means.
+It helps think through problems to reach a solution by process of elimination, trial and error, and other such means.
+Heuristic Analysis is conducted by experts based on the rules of heuristics, popularly used in user experience and user interface design to evaluate a website, portal or an app for their confirmation to heuristic principles.

 Below are a few examples of popular heuristics that act as guiding principles for designers across the world